VenkataRavitejaGullapudi/tcom/README.md

     `tsc --version` -->
     - Run `npm install` to install all the dependencies mentioned in the project(package.json)
 2. Create a .env file in the root folder.
 And Add the following variables in the .env:
     a.
-API_PORT= PORT to run the application
+PORT= PORT to run the application
     b.
 API_SECRET= SECRET Key to sign and validate JWT tokens
     c.
 MONGODB_URL = For connecting to db.
 Ref point 3
     - Also check for the .env.sample for your reference